helton/hbox-py/README.md

 - Add auto update
 - Add option to keep containers instead of using `--rm`
   - maybe adding custom tags to them to identify them easily?
-- Add GitHub Actions to build and publish to PyPI
 - Add unit and integration tests
   - it should run on Linux and Windows
 - Double check if registered packages are available locally before using them